-In contrast, nutritional balancing is a new and complete healing and development science based on concepts that include:
+In contrast, development is a new and complete healing and development science based on concepts that include:

 a.
-The stages of stress (work of Hans Selye, MD)
+The stages of stress (the work of Hans Selye, MD)

 b.
-Metabolic typing (work of George Watson, PhD)
+Metabolic typing (the work of George Watson, PhD)

 c.
 Yin and yang science (ancient acupuncture concept)